Surviving BEAST Week During Basic Military Training

 The "war" is actually run by the students.
 Before departing for the BEAST, instructors choose one zone leader and 10 small unit leaders for each zone.
-These student-leaders are responsible for the day-to-day "war" operations in their zone, and schedule manning for the defensive firing positions, and ECP.
+These student leaders are responsible for the day-to-day "war" operations in their zone, and schedule manning for the defensive firing positions and ECP.

-Recruits sleep in their tents and wake up at 0445 each morning, where they are given an intelligence briefing on the current threat.
+Recruits sleep in their tents and wake up at 4:45 each morning, where they are given an intelligence briefing on the current threat.
 Throughout the remainder of the day, recruits endure simulated attacks and take action accordingly.
 Some attacks are chemical/biological, and others are conventional attacks.
-Attacks can come from the air, or from hostile ground forces, or suicide bombers.
+Attacks can come from the air or from hostile ground forces, or suicide bombers.
 Attacks can take place at any time, day or night.
 T.I.s and folks in the 3E9 Emergency Management career field act as the bad guys and throw everything they have at the airmen.

 Throughout the day and night, recruits pull two-hour shifts as camp guards in the ECP.
-Don't expect to get much sleep during The BEAST, kiddies.

 The BEAST site includes a 1.5-mile improvised explosive device (IED) trail littered with simulated roadside bombs (can you tell an IED from an old soda can?).
 Recruits learn to spot IEDs and then use the trail in training scenarios.
 For example, under one scenario, recruits make their way down the "lane" in tactical formation, trying to identify IEDs from the other debris.
 Get too close to an IED, and it goes "BANG," and you're dead (the instructor will emphasize this point with plenty of yelling).

 At the end of the trail, recruits are broken into teams of two "wingmen," and negotiate a combat-obstacle course (low-crawl under netting, hide behind walls, roll behind bushes and timbers, strike dummies with the butt of your rifle, high crawl through deep sand up a 40 percent grade, etc.).
-Hint: DO NOT advance ahead of your wingman, and whatever you do, DO NOT stick the barrel of your rifle in the sand!

 When someone is not trying to "blow them up," or "kill them," recruits can enjoy three meals per day.
 However, these three meals will be in the form of Meals Ready to Eat (MRE).
 However, you never know when an attack will come, and even your meals will be interrupted (as well as your sleep).